 Continuing the analogy of the tree, we will survive!
-Just as this tree was not stopped by the piano in its way, we will move on – whether we want to or not.
-And, in early grief, there are days where it’s work simply to get through the day and to want to go on.
-(And, those of us who’ve walked this journey understand that there’s a big difference in not wanting to go on and being suicidal.)
+Just as this tree was not stopped by the piano in its way, we will move forward – whether we want to or not.
+And, in early grief, there are days where it’s work simply to get through the day.
 But, it’s important that we put the work in – for ourselves and for those that love us.

 But, enough with the imagery, what are the skills to survive?
 It’s important to be with those going through the trials and tribulations of grief – to show up.
 But, what can we actually DO to help?
 First, say something.
 A colleague at work texted about a work question, but first said, “I think of you often, but don’t reach out because I don’t know what to say.”
 You don’t have to know.
 Just that you’re trying is enough.
 Please don’t pull away out of fear of saying something wrong.